FOUNDATION IN FAMILY THERAPY INTENSIVE

 in the professional development of social workers and family therapists

-and has presented workshops on Family Therapy, Psychodrama, and
+presented workshops on Family Therapy in Action, Psychodrama, and

-intensively with several master therapists including Sal Minuchin,
+country.
+She has trained intensively with several master therapists

 Jude Webster, DSW, LCSW